Poyo-SSB/tetrio-bot-docs/Chat.md

 authorization: Bearer <token>
 ```

-...where `<token>` is your super-duper secret user token.
+...where `<token>` is the user's super-duper secret user token.
 The endpoint will return a lot of neat data in JSON format, but the important data is as follows:

 * (object):
     * (boolean) `success`: Whether the request succeeded.